 Book recommendations from the editors of Scientific American

-Letters to the editor from the February and March 2017 issues of Scientific American
+Letters to the editor from the October 2017 issue of Scientific American